Veselka: History

+144 Second Avenue

-In the 1930s, this was the Boulevard Restaurant.
+In the 1930s, the building housed what was known as the Boulevard Restaurant.

 On April 10, 1937, several young thieves tried to pull off a robbery of the late-night restaurant and gambling joint and ended up killing a plain-clothes cop.
 The incident became celebrated as the case of “the East Side Boys” and resulted in the execution of three of the seven youths involved.